ronkok/Temml/docs/administration.md

 temml.postProcess(document.body)
 ```

-If you do not provide a runtime `postProcess`, everthing in Temml will work except `\ref`.
+If you do not provide a runtime `postProcess`, everything in Temml will work except `\ref`.

 If you use the [auto-render extension][], it includes the post-processor nuances.